-3. GOODS VS EXPERIENCES As clients shift spend away from luxury goods, unique on-brand experiences can drive growth ~80% of HNWIs expect to shift part of their spend to experiential luxury and wellness - Among these customers, there is a shared feeling that they have "overconsumed" since the pandemic. - UHNWIs also express excitement to spend more on other categories including home décor (~71 percent) and travel and hospitality (~64 percent), and less on personal luxury goods. - Clients say they are seeking more ways to enhance their lifestyle, take care of themselves (both physically and emotionally) and share meaningful experiences with their communities. - " In three to five years, I will spend more money on traveling and taking care of myself.
-I'll probably spend less on clothes and jewellery because I want memories that last. - Aspirational luxury shopper, US If I have to spend £10k, I'll do it on wellness or travel, no longer fashion - without hesitation. - HNWI, UK
+Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, Quilt.AI analysis for BoF Insights 3.
+GOODS VS EXPERIENCES As clients shift spend away from luxury goods, unique on-brand experiences can drive growth ~80% of HNWIs expect to shift part of their spend to experiential luxury and wellness

+- UHNWIs also express excitement to spend more on other categories including home décor (~71 percent) and travel and hospitality (~64 percent), and less on personal luxury goods. - Clients say they are seeking more ways to enhance their lifestyle, take care of themselves (both physically and emotionally) and share meaningful experiences with their communities.
+In three to five years, I will spend more money on traveling and taking care of myself.
+I'll probably spend less on clothes and jewellery because I want memories that last.
+Aspirational luxury shopper, US If I have to spend £10k, I'll do it on wellness or travel, no longer fashion - without hesitation.

+- HNWI, UK

 Brands can lean into money-can't-buy experiences to generate exclusivity for their top-spending clients - Offering top-spending customers and UHNWIs exclusive benefits and invitations to closed events fosters a sense of belonging to the high-fashion community.
 This provides customers with a newfound sense of value for their luxury purchases and promotes brand loyalty. - These experiences should align with a brand's values and ethos.
 Rather than attempting to do it all, brands should focus on creating experiences that feel authentic and are deeply connected to what the brand stands for, ensuring they are an organic extension of its identity.
-Mytheresa invited 30 of its top customers to designer Brunello Cucinelli's private 70th birthday celebrations for family and friends of the brand

-Cartier extended invitations to its masquerade ball at the Belvedere palace in Vienna to some clients Max Mara hosted a dinner in the courtyard of Doge's Palace in Venice inviting its top clients
+Mytheresa invited 30 of its top customers to designer Brunello Cucinelli's private 70th birthday celebrations for family and friends of the brand Cartier extended invitations to its masquerade ball at the Belvedere palace in Vienna to some clients Max Mara hosted a dinner in the courtvard of Doge's Palace in Venice inviting its top clients

-Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, The Business of Fashion

-3. GOODS VS EXPERIENCES

-Evolving the portfolio beyond luxury goods provides new engagement points for brands Operating profit and level of client acquisition and engagement by product/service category
+Source: McKinsey State of Luxury Interviews with UHNWI, HNWI and aspirational clients (US, France, China, Japan, South Korea, UAE), of which selected conducted in collaboration with the Luxury Institute, The Business of Fashion The State of Fashion: Luxury 38 3.
+GOODS VS EXPERIENCES Evolving the portfolio beyond luxury goods provides new engagement points for brands Operating profit and level of client acquisition and engagement by product/service category